pirovc/ganon/README.md

 conda install -c bioconda -c conda-forge ganon
 ```

 * There are possible performance benefits compiling ganon from source rather than using the conda version.
-To do so, please follow the instructions at [Install without conda](#install-without-conda)
+To do so, please follow the instructions: [Install without conda](#install-without-conda)

+* macOS is supported but not on conda due limitation of the compilers available.
+To install ganon os osx please follow the instructions: [Install without conda](#install-without-conda)

 ## Running ganon with sample data